 Michael A. Golembiewski, B.A., Director of Information Technology

 Michael Golembiewski is employed as a Product Training Manager at CPI Card Group in Nashville, Tennessee.
-In his role, Mike oversees the vision, creation and implementation of a thorough training program for a leading card manufacturer and production company.
+In his role, Mike oversees the vision, creation and implementation of a thorough training program for a leading card manufacturer and personalization company.
 He has previously been employed as an Operations Coordinator for a home health care company specializing in providing care for the intellectually and physically disabled.
 Michael volunteers with Habitat for Humanity and Helping Hands on a regular basis.

 Michael earned an Associates Degree in Business Management from Nashville State and a Bachelors Degree in Music Performance with a focus in Business from Tennessee Technological University upon serving on an anti-terrorist security team in the United States Marine Corps.
 He has performed in venues such as St. Peter’s Basilica in Vatican City and St Marks Cathedral in Venice, Italy as a member of Tennessee Technological University’s premier vocal ensemble.
 Most recently, Michael performed in a stage production of "Home for the Holidays", in Nashville, TN.
 Michael is a devoted single father to a wonderful 9-year old son.
 He has first-hand involvement with overcoming the barriers confronted in the current family legal system.
 He is excited about the opportunity to contribute to the Strong Families Commission as an advocate for equal parental participation in children’s lives.